-Green gravel is a novel technique for restoring kelp forests.
-It involves seeding small rocks with kelp propagules, rearing them in the lab and then out-planting them into the field.
+Green Gravel is a technique for restoring kelp forests.
+It involves seeding small rocks or line with kelp propagules, rearing them in the lab and then out-planting them into the field.

 The juvenile kelp overgrow or move off the gravel and attach to the underlying reef.
 This technique is cheap, simple, and does not require scuba diving, highly trained field workers, or engineered structures.
 The gravel can be scattered from a boat and can be up-scaled to treat large areas.

 Green Gravel also represents an exciting avenue to ‘future proof’ restoration efforts.
 By seeding gravel with resilient species or assemblages, we may be able to enhance the resilience of kelp forests to future disturbance or climate change.

 There is urgent need for novel solutions to combat habitat loss in marine ecosystems and promote their resilience to climate change.

 There has been an accelerating loss of kelp forests globally.
 Yet their restoration is challenged by the difficulties involved in working underwater, complex species life histories and large scales of loss.
 We need upscalable and easy to deploy techniques to bring back these marine forests.

 Large-scale active interventions, such as restoration, are needed to protect kelp forests.
 Green Gravel is a restoration tool that overcomes some of the major hurdles in kelp restoration and provides a promising new defence to combat declining kelp forests.

 Healthy kelp forests that are resilient to future stress.
 Maintaining the valuable ecological services and habitats that the forests naturally provide.